 Students will be in their classes starting around 11:30 am where they will build, create, think, sing, dance, learn and explore.
 Classes wrap up at 12:15 pm and parents/guardians are asked to come to their child’s classroom to pick them up.

 We have three festivals every year - Fall, Winter and Spring.
 During the festivals, everyone stays in the main room for food, music, stories and fun.
+This year, the Sunday School Puppet Troupe will be performing at Winter and Spring Festival.

 What do kids and youth learn?